 FRISCO, Texas — A breakout session during the TSD Conference discussed options for removing barriers to transporting adaptive student-athletes.
-Those are who compete in sports that include or are designed specifically for people with disabilities.
+They compete in sports that include or are designed specifically for people with disabilities.

 - Related: TSD Workshops Encouraged Dialogue and Informed Attendees